Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Data

 \subsection{Types of Reasoning}

-Investigating the relationship between words offers insights into both the structure of language and the influence of cognition on linguistic tasks \cite{stella2018multiplex}.
-To solve Connections games, players must draw on certain aspects of word knowledge, such as a word’s meaning.
+Investigating the relationship between words offers insights into both the structure of language and the influence of cognition on linguistic tasks \citep{stella2018multiplex}.
+To solve the \emph{NYT} Connections game, players must draw on certain aspects of word knowledge, such as a word’s meaning or form and sometimes both simultaneously.
 To deepen our understanding, we bucket each $<$category, grouping$>$ into the types of knowledge that are primarily required to solve them.
-Two experts annotate a total of 800 samples coming from 200 games into 6 broader categories.
-On 8.6\% of the 800 samples where they disagree (See examples of disagreement in Appendix \ref{appendix:disagree}), the experts engaged in discussion \cite{10.1145/3274423,10.1145/3610074,10.1145/3290605.3300761} to arrive at an individual category.
+Three linguists annotate a total of 1,752 samples coming from 438 games into 3 broader categories which give rise to 8 subcategories (Figure \ref{knowledgetype}).
+We take majority voting to arrive at a unique label for each $<$category, grouping$>$.
+We restrict annotations to sub-categories and not sub-sub-categories (e.g., Types of Semantic Relations).
+We obtain a Fleiss Kappa of 0.78 showing substantial agreement.